driesbenoit/ugent-beamer/README.md

 Frame macros
 ------------
-Some frames can be automatically generated:
+Some frames can be generated automatically:
 * `\logoframe`: a white frame with large UGent logo
 * `\titleframe`: the title frame
 * `\sectionframe`: frame that shows the current section